Lakes of India

 Artificial freshwater lake

-Also called a mountain lake sited in Changthang plateau in Ladakh.
+Also called a mountain lake situated on the Changthang plateau in Ladakh.

 Protected as Tso Moriri wetland conservation reserve.